Glam metal

-Characteristics, fashion, and terminology
+Characteristics and fashion

 Musically, glam metal combines a traditional heavy metal sound with elements of hard rock and punk rock, adding pop-influenced catchy hooks and guitar riffs.
 Like other heavy metal songs of the 1980s (most notably thrash metal songs), they often feature shred guitar solos.
 They also include extensive use of harmonies, particularly in the characteristic power ballads – slow, emotional songs that gradually build to a strong finale.
 These were among the most commercially successful singles in the genre and opened it up to a wider audience that would otherwise not have been attracted to traditional heavy metal.
 Lyrical themes often deal with love and lust, with songs often directed at a particular woman.

 Aesthetically glam metal draws heavily on the glam rock or glitter rock of the 1970s, often with very long backcombed hair, use of hair spray, use of make-up, gaudy clothing and accessories (chiefly consisting of tight denim or leather jeans, spandex, and headbands).
 The visual aspects of glam metal appealed to music television producers, particularly MTV, whose establishment coincided with the rise of the genre.
 Glam metal performers became infamous for their debauched lifestyles of drugs, strippers and late-night parties, which were widely covered in the tabloid press.

+Etymology

 Sociologist Deena Weinstein points to the large number of terms used to describe more commercial forms of heavy metal, which she groups together as lite metal.
 These include, beside glam metal: melodic metal, false metal, poodle bands, nerf metal, pop metal or metal pop, the last of which was coined by critic Philip Bashe in 1983 to describe bands such as Van Halen and Def Leppard.
 AllMusic employs the umbrella term "pop metal", which refers a late-1980s variation of pop metal characterized by flashy clothing and heavy makeup influenced by glam rock (as embodied by Poison and Mötley Crüe).
 Use of the derogatory term "hair metal" started in the early 1990s, as grunge gained popularity at the expense of 1980s metal.
 In the "definitive metal family tree" of his documentary Metal: A Headbanger's Journey, anthropologist Sam Dunn differentiates pop metal, which includes bands like Def Leppard, Europe, and Whitesnake, from glam metal bands such as Mötley Crüe and Poison.

+From the 1980s to the 2000s, the term "butt rock" was used derisively to refer to glam metal bands.
+The phrase was a semantic continaution of cock rock, referencing the bands in the genre as overly hedonistic.
+The name's use was particularly commonplace amongst Seattle grunge bands who viewed the genre as overly corporate and misogynistic.
+This use of the term eventually fell out of favor, as its meaning shifted to refer to post-grunge bands who adopted elements of nu metal, such as Breaking Benjamin, Puddle of Mudd and Seether.